Case: Recover data of a vm with only vhd file in Hyper-v

 - Solution 2: Import virtual machine as normal, but in Step 4. on Choose Import Type page, select Copy the virtual machine (create a new unique ID) option, and then click Next to continue.

 As a failsafe, simply deleting a VM from the Hyper-V Manager does not delete the virtual hard disks associated with the VM.
+There still are ways available for Hyper-V restore deleted VM.
 However, it may still result in partial losses.

-Therefore, regularly backing up your VMs is still necessary.
+Therefore, it is still necessary to follow the 3-2-1 backup rule to back up your VMs regularly.
 Independent backup files cover all your VM data, and can be stored offsite.
 If there is any more serious disaster, backups can be a real savior.

 If you want a dedicated backup tool to help you quickly and automatically backup multiple VMs, AOMEI Cyber Backup is definitely worth a try.
 Except for creating tasks, administrators can also create sub-accounts with limited privileges to assign VM management tasks while avoiding human error.